 Only about 16 of our 326 dragonfly species in North America are regular migrants, with some making annual seasonal flights while others are more sporadic.
 The major migratory species in North America are common green darner (Anax junius, wandering glider (Pantala flavescens), spot-winged glider (Pantala hymenaea), black saddlebags (Tramea lacerata), and variegated meadowhawk (Sympetrum corruptum).

 Although it spans three countries and has been documented since the 1880s, North American dragonfly migration is still poorly understood, and much remains to be learned about migratory cues, flight pathways, and the southern limits of overwintering grounds.
 To better understand and conserve North America’s dragonfly migration, dragonfly experts, nongovernmental programs, academic institutions, and federal agencies from the United States, Mexico, and Canada have formed the collaborative, the Migratory Dragonfly Partnership (MDP).
 The MDP is combining research, citizen science, and education and outreach to better understand North America’s migrating dragonflies, and to promote conservation of the wetland habitat on which they rely.
-The partnership is chaired by Scott Black (Xerces Society) and vice-chaired by John Abbott (University of Texas-Austin).
+The partnership is chaired by Scott Black (Xerces Society) and vice-chaired by John Abbott (University of Alabama).

 The main projects of the MDP involve developing an international network of citizen scientists to monitor the spring and fall movements of the main migratory species in North America, and using stable isotopes to determine the distance traveled by a migrating dragonfly from the pond where it developed and emerged as an adult.
 For more information about the MDP, download this fact sheet, or find out more about dragonfly ecology and behavior by reading Four Wings, Will Travel.
 Please visit our initiatives page for more information about how you can participate in exciting MDP projects.